-Lindsay joined Schroeder Law Offices as a J.D. paralegal following her graduation from the Alexander Blewett III School of Law at the University of Montana.
+Lindsay joined Schroeder Law Offices as an associate attorney following her graduation from the Alexander Blewett III School of Law at the University of Montana.
 At Schroeder Law Offices, Lindsay looks forward to furthering clients’ water resource interests and continuing to expand her knowledge of farming, ranching, and representation of municipalities.

 Lindsay graduated from the University Of Montana School Of Law in 2016 with a certificate in Natural Resource and Environmental Law, interning in the summer at the U.S. Environmental Protection Agency’s Office of Enforcement and Compliance Assurance in Washington, DC and at the Office of the Solicitor for the U.S. Department of the Interior in Portland.
 Lindsay also served in a judicial clinic for Magistrate Judge Jeremiah Lynch of the U.S. District Court of Montana.
 During law school, Lindsay was publication editor of the Public Land & Resources Law Review and a member of the University of Montana Negotiation Team, through which she competed and advanced to the semifinals of the ABA National Negotiation Competition.
 Lindsay received her B.A., cum laude, from the University of Oregon in Political Science.
 During her undergraduate studies she interned for former U.S. Senator Max Baucus of Montana.